0P3N50URC3-F0R3V3R/blackbeard/README.md

 For the linux it does not need any big deal it will work on any pascal compiler and on an apache2 server(you need to add the fake cert manually though)

 # Introduction
-Supported clients: up to Update 35(Season one)
+Supported clients: up to Update 35(Season one)Patch 3
 # YOU NEED SYSTEM ADMINISTRATOR ACCOUNT ON WINDOWS(TRUE ADMIN) OR BLACKBEARD PROGRAM WILL NO WORK WELL(IT WONT HAVE WRITE ACCESS!)

 An Opensource offline working deep rock galactic - deepdive and weekly assignments